rust-secure-code/cargo-auditable/README.md

 ### What about keeping track of versions of statically linked C libraries?

 Good question.
 I don't think they are exposed in any reasonable way right now.
 Would be a great addition, but not required for the initial launch.
 We can add it later in a backwards-compatible way.
-Adopting [the `-src` crate convention](https://internals.rust-lang.org/t/statically-linked-c-c-libraries/17175?u=shnatsel) would make it happen naturally.
+Adopting [the `-src` crate convention](https://internals.rust-lang.org/t/statically-linked-c-c-libraries/17175?u=shnatsel) would make it happen naturally, and will have other benefits as well, so that's probably the best route.

 ### What is blocking uplifting this into Cargo?